Home / Resume / Customer Service / Customer Service Resume

 After

-Managed 40+ email and live chat tickets daily using Zendesk, reducing average first-response time from 4 hours to 45 minutes through macro optimization and priority tagging.
+Managed 40+ email and live chat tickets daily in Zendesk as part of multi-channel support, cutting average first-response time from 4 hours to 45 minutes through macros and priority tagging.

 Before